brettkromkamp/topic-db/TUTORIAL.rst

                                dest_role_spec='employee',
                                instance_of='employment')

-There is quite a lot going on in that last statement in particular.
-What does it all mean?
-We start by importing the ``Association`` class followed by creating an association (``association1``) by calling the constructor and passing in several keyword arguments.
+We start by importing the ``Association`` class followed by creating an association (``association1``) object by calling the constructor and passing in several keyword arguments.
 Let's look at each keyword argument in turn:

 * The ``src_topic_ref`` keyword indicates ...